davisliang/davisliang.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a Sr. Research Scientist at [Meta AI (formerly Facebook AI)](https://ai.facebook.com/), working on natural language processing research.
+I am a Sr. Research Scientist at [Abridge AI](https://www.abridge.com/), working on applying my research in multilingual large language models to reinvent healthcare one conversation at a time.
+Previously, I was a Senior Research Scientist at [Meta AI](https://ai.facebook.com/), working on natural language processing research.
 My current academic pursuits involve understanding the underpinnings of how foundation models learn.

 Prior to Meta, I worked on information retrieval, machine translation, and speech recognition as an Applied Scientist at Amazon (AWS) AI.
 At Amazon, I worked with a group of wonderful scientists whose creativity and enthusiasm are the primary reasons why I have not abandoned society to peddle art NFTs from a sizeable digital estate in Fashion Street district, Decentraland.